 Should I be concerned where I live ?

 According to entomologist Thomas Mather, PhD, director of the Center for Vector-Borne Diseases at the University of Rhode Island, it is a war zone out there.
 “Most people don’t see ticks.
-If they did — if they saw how many are waiting on twigs and sticks and leaves and in the brush–they would never go outside again.”
+If they did — if they saw how many are waiting on twigs and sticks and leaves and in the brush – they would never go outside again.”
 (JAVMA Feb1,2020, Vol 256, #3 p 288).
 Ticks are everywhere in Southwest Missouri.

 Commonly I am told that their dog or cat never gets ticks because they are checked regularly so they would be seen.
 The smudge you see on the picture to the right is not a dirt spot but the image of a tick.
 Often immature ticks are called seed ticks, but they spread disease just as their counterpart adult ticks do.
-It is better to err on the side of caution, treating your pet rather than have a sick dog or cat.

-These are three products that I consider safe for dogs Simpicara, Nexgard, and Bravecto.
+These are three products that I consider safe for dogs: Simpicara, Nexgard, and Bravecto.
 In cats there are two safe products, Revolution Plus and Bravecto.
 Our preferred product control in both the dog and cat is Bravecto, because of its fast action in killing ticks and long duration of action on the pet.

-Warning: Frontline and all the generic formulations of Frontline were outstanding product before the turn of the century for both fleas and ticks.
+Warning: Frontline and all the generic formulations of Frontline were outstanding products before the turn of the century for both fleas and ticks.
 Unfortunately our ticks and fleas are resistant to its effect and could swim in Frontline without any concern.
 The other old product used sometimes in dogs still is Advantx.
 While Advantx will kill ticks (not as quick as the recommended products) Advantx is known to cause severe liver disease in some dogs so I shy away from it.

 I produced the following video in 2017 on ticks.
 The video is accurate except for tick treatment choices in cats.
 There are now have two choices, Revolution Plus or Bravecto.